bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 ## Contributors

+Bevy is made by a [large group of people](/community/people/).
 A huge thanks to the 173 contributors that made this release (and associated docs) possible!
 In random order:

 * @killercup
 * @torsteingrindvik